Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 ## Users

-Experiment users map neatly to a user within Amplitude Analytics.
+Experiment users map to a user within Amplitude Analytics.
 Alongside flag configurations, users are used as input to [evaluation](evaluation/implementation.md).
 The properties on the user can be used in flag and experiment targeting rules.

 Within Amplitude Experiment, users are passed to evaluation via `fetch` requests in [remote evaluation](evaluation/remote-evaluation.md), or directly to the `evaluate` function for [local evaluation](evaluation/local-evaluation.md).

 !!!warning
-    **Either a user ID or device ID must be included in the user object for evaluation to succeed.** E.g. remote evaluation will return a 400 error if both the User ID and Device ID are null, empty, or missing.
+    **Either a user ID or device ID must be included in the user object for evaluation to succeed.** For example, remote evaluation returns a 400 error if both the User ID and Device ID are null, empty, or missing.

 | <div class='med-big-column'> Property </div> | Type | Description |
 | --- | --- | --- |